aai-institute/tfl-training-sbi/README.md

 Welcome to the TransferLab training: Simulation-based Inference.
 This is the readme for the participants of the training.

+Simulation-based inference is a statistical method used to enable Bayesian inference when the likelihood function of a complex model is computationally intractable or unknown.
+It does so by approximating a certain part of Bayes theorem from observations of the model.

+This training provides the participants with a thorough understanding of the fundamental principles and methods of Simulation-based Inference, including why and when to use these methods in place of traditional likelihood-based inference techniques.
+The training will also provide the participants with hands-on experience in applying these methods.

 ## During the training

 If you are currently participating in the training, you can find the agenda